SMARTER 2020 Conference Webinar series: Connecting grand societal challenges with local goals in place-based innovation policy15/09/2020 15/09/2020

-Conference on "Smart Specialisation and Territorial Development: Connecting grand societal challenges with local goals in place-based innovation policy".
-Co-organised by the European Commission’s Joint Research Centre and RSA Europe from the 30th of September to the 2nd of October 2020 in Seville, Spain.
+SMARTER 2020 Conference Webinar series on "Smart Specialisation and Territorial Development: Connecting grand societal challenges with local goals in place-based innovation policy".
+Co-organised by the European Commission’s Joint Research Centre and RSA Europe.
+The six webinars will be held between 17 September and 3 December 2020.

 As well as having academic and policy-oriented presentation, the workshop addressed, with hands on exercises: the use of EU and national open data for S3 monitoring. the drafting and assessing ToRs for S3 evaluation.

 This is the first of three workshops, within the targeted support activities, that will tackle the issue of Open Data and Open Science for Monitoring Smart Specialisation.
 Furthermore, during the workshop we will keep working on the issue of S3 evaluation.

 Objective of the workshops: (1) To develop a shared understanding of "S3 Monitoring and Evaluation" (2) To bring S3 technical bodies (who are in charge of the monitoring) close to evaluators.
 I.e. build the capacity to engage with them, to pursue a meaningful exercise.